01372 371 800

 If your brand is strong and you continue to invest in the touchpoints where architects are going to be exposed to your brand messaging, then you’re more likely to be specified as part of an architect’s project detailing.

 Recent research, The Construction Media Index 2017, tells us that the vast majority still read hardcopy magazines and journals more than they access online publications.
 Articles and case studies are a good source of quality content and information, with case studies, especially in the younger cohort, being valued for the inspiration that they can provide.
-Unsurprisingly, those under 35 are more likely to read online blogs and articles, with more than half of respondents reading blogs and online articles at least once a week.

 The pace for professionals to use social networks has increased over the last 3 years, with 84% of respondents using social networks for work, compared to 2015 when only 60% used them in this way, with the three main platforms, LinkedIn, Facebook and Twitter being used by 81%, 75% and 45% of respondents, respectively.